revolist/revogrid-docs/guide/standalone.md

 # Single file bundle

-Revogrid also offers a single file bundle without the polyfills and other additional functionality included in the default output.
+RevoGrid also offers a single file bundle without the polyfills and other additional functionality included in the default output.

-You would need additional dependency to load Revogrid as standalone esm module.
+You would need additional dependency to load RevoGrid as standalone esm module.

 ::: code-group